davobutt/davobutt.github.io/_posts/2019-11-18-command-line.md

 `tig` is a great tool for seeing the commits, branches and diffs visually without leaving the command line.
 More here <https://github.com/jonas/tig>

+## Another bunch of command line tips ##

+This article is worth a look if you love using the command line <https://remysharp.com/2018/08/23/cli-improved>